 Della’s owners started by allowing her to return to some basic agility training which Della excelled at.
 A gentle progression through the complexity of work and it was clear Della was skyrocketing towards her previous levels of fitness.
 A varied exercise program focussing on building her core strength and stamina helped prevent any further injuries and with time Della was back to fighting fitness!
 In June 2009 Della returned to top-flight competition and from that point onwards there was no looking back!

 In December 2011, she competed in the ABC Agility Final at the Olympia Horse Show, coming 5th in the jumping speed stakes and 3rd in the agility final.
 In June 2012 she competed in the Supadog Agility Rescue League Finals and won that too!
 March 2013 saw her at Crufts in the ABC Agility Final there – run over a jumping course and an agility course, she won both and consequently won overall.

-At the World Agility Open Championships in Spain 2013, Della won a silver medal in the individual games championship and was part of the England Team that won the silver medal in the team pentathlon championship.
+At the World Agility Open Championships 2013 in Spain, Della won a silver medal in the individual games championship and was part of the England team that won the silver medal in the team pentathlon championship.
 Della’s success means she is eligible to compete in next year’s games in Italy.